-needs of the patient, patient advocacy, medial and scientific researchers and industry partners.
+needs of the patient, patient advocacy, medical and scientific researchers, and industry partners.

 The CDKL5 Registry, launched in March 2018 and funded by the LouLou Foundation, is dedicated to advancing research into CDKL5 Deficiency Disorder.
 This registry aims to increase understanding of CDD’s natural history, accelerate the development of therapeutics, and support clinical trials of prospective treatments.

 Created in collaboration with the Orphan Disease Center at the Perelman School of Medicine, University of Pennsylvania.

 Critical Path Institute (C-Path) and Pulse Infoframe are collaborating to advance technologies and tools to further rare disease research and drug development.
 A single rare disease often does not produce enough data to develop treatments.
 The two organizations will identify opportunities to combine Pulse Infoframe’s ambispective data with retrospective data in C-Path’s Rare Disease Cures Accelerator-Data and Analytics Platform (RDCA-DAP®) to support new models, tools and data standards based on that data.
 Instead of researchers being limited to symptoms of a single disease, for example, they can study a symptom that is common to several diseases, thereby increasing the amount of data available to them.